Rochester crime family: The Valenti regime

 Valenti created a well-organized crime family by promoting Samuel Russotti to underboss, Rene Picarreto to consigliere and Salvatore Gingello, Dominic Celestino, Thomas Didio, Angelo Vaccaro and Dominic Chirico as his capos.
 His most trusted ally was capo Chirico, who he gave special tasks to carry out.
 He divided up the family's illegal activities of gambling, extortion, loan sharking, insurance fraud, arson, narcotics and weapon trafficking among his capos to ensure peace.

-Valenti created a master plan in 1970 called "The Columbus Day Bombings".
-He set up a special crew to bomb various churches and public buildings to draw the heat away from the family.
+In 1970, the Rochester crime family bombed nine buildings, including three Jewish synagogues and two black churches, as part of the Rochester bombings designed to focus the attention of local authorities away from organized crime.
+Only one person was injured.

 In 1972, Valenti was approached by his underboss Samuel "Red" Russotti, his consigliere Rene Piccarreto, and highly powerful capo Salvatore "Sammy G" Gingello.
 The three accused Valenti of skimming profits and asked him to step down as boss; he refused.
 Valenti felt that the Pittsburgh family would back him and the Chirico crew up with muscle.
 Unknown to him was that his consigliere, Picarreto, had made a secret alliance with members of the Bonanno crime family.
 Valenti's most trusted capo and bodyguard, Domenic Chirico, was shot and killed on Augustine Street.
 Instead of fighting he was allowed to move to Phoenix, Arizona and retire.
 After retiring Valenti was arrested and convicted of extortion, he later died on September 20, 2008.